Please visit the other nauty Traces page at https://pallini.di.uniroma1.it for more than is here.

 nauty and Traces are written in a portable subset of C, and run on a considerable number of different systems.

-There is a small suite of programs called gtools included in the nauty package.
+There is a suite of programs called gtools included in the nauty package.
 For example, geng can generate non-isomorphic graphs very quickly.
 There are also generators for bipartite graphs, trees, digraphs, multigraphs, and other classes, and many programs for manipulating files of graphs in a compact format.

 A complete manual is included in the package.
 It is also